Tips for Choosing the Right Lash Extension Length

 TIP 5 | THE BEST LASH RULE

-THE 3mm RULE.
+THE 3MM RULE.

 Always follow the 3mm rule.
 You've heard it's better to be safe than sorry and the same applies to lash application.
 Long lash extensions can cause permanent damage to the hair follicle that results in shorter, weaker lashes and the repetitive damage could kill the follicle entirely.
-That's why I always recommend the 3mm rule, which we teach in the Lash Affair Academy.
+That's why we always recommend the 3mm rule, which we teach in the Lash Affair Academy.
 The 3mm rules states for the health of the client's natural lash, you should never place an extension that is longer than 3mm past the length of the natural.
 Using the Size Matters tweezer to map out your client's NL line will give you the exact lengths you need to follow this rule and ensure that you are using safe lengths every time.

 As you can see, there is a lot to think about when choosing what extension style is right for your client.
 To get more in depth on this topic and learn other necessities to lash extension application, consider taking a classic or volume training from Lash Affair Academy.
+If you want your clients to grow longer, stronger lashes - consider checking out our aftercare collection to retail products that will help maintain the health of their natural eyelashes.
+As a lash artist, it's your responsibility to choose your lengths wisely to fit the needs of your client and not cause damage to their natural lashes.
+With these tips, you can guide your clients in the right direction for a great relationship with their lash extensions!

 Leave a comment